Oklahoma City Slickers: Oklahoma City Stampede/Tulsa Tornado's (1984-85)

 Though the name and colors of town's pro soccer team were different heading into the 1984 season (black and gold was replaced with red and white), fans of the Slickers from the previous two summers would have been familiar with the majority of the Stampede's roster as well as GM Walker and coach Harvey.
-Two experienced forwards from the NASL, David Kemp and Thompson Usiyan, provided a boost to this young core of former Slickers when they finished 2nd and 3rd in league scoring, respectively.
+Seasoned forwards David Kemp and Thompson Usiyan came over from the NASL and provided a significant offensive boost to this young core of former Slickers when they finished 2nd and 3rd in league scoring, respectively.
 Goalkeeper Delroy Allen posted a 1.61 Goals Against Average and three shutouts to key the defense.
 The revitalized club finished atop the Southwest Division and tied with the Fort Lauderdale Sun for the USL's best regular season record (15–9).
 The league's points system, which awarded five points for a win, two for a shootout loss and up to three bonus points per game for regulation goals, gave the Stampede the top seed heading into the playoffs.
 The team initially believed this meant a first-round matchup against the Buffalo Storm, who had won the Northern Division despite having a losing record, because they were the playoff qualifier with the lowest number of standings points.
 However, a last-minute conference call among owners clarified that the top seed should face the wild card play-in winner regardless of the standings points, and the Stampede found out just a few days before the semifinals began that they would instead be facing a much tougher and more familiar opponent in the Houston Dynamos.
 Despite owning a 4-2 record against Houston in the regular season, The Stampede was eliminated by the Dynamos two games to none.